Isode Approach to Data Centric Security using NATO Confidentiality Labels

 Swift

-Historically, Swift has used XEP-0258 “Security Labels in XMPP”, which provides a flexible security label mechanism that enables a simple lightweight client implementation.
+Historically, Swift has used XEP-0258 “Security Labels in XMPP”, which provides a flexible security label mechanism that enables a simple, lightweight client implementation.
 This approach is not possible with STANAG 4774, which needs support in the client.

 M-Link

-M-Link security provides flexible security label / security clearance based ACDF described in the Isode white paper “Using Security Labels to Control Message Flow in XMPP Services”.
-Security Labels and Security Clearances can be configured to provide controls at server, domain, MUC room and user level.
-Controls message delivery based in user clearance provide DCS enforcement.
+M-Link security provides flexible security label/security clearance controls using CMBAC described in the Isode white paper “XMPP and Security Labels”.
+Security Labels and Security Clearances can be configured to provide controls at the server, domain, MUC room, and user level.
+Controls message delivery based on user clearance, provides DCS enforcement.
+It is planned to extend this capability to support STANAG 4774.

 M-Link can transform security labels, which is useful to map to systems running XEP-0258 and to provide STANAG 4774 policy transformation